| international Skype hookup with

 chart recommends which domains you should renew and

-on the criteria you specify (it also shows you the months
+which you should drop based on the criteria you specify (it also shows you the months

 the renewals/drops would occur in.